 Who Are We?
-Project is running Tuesday 14 - Sunday 19 March, from 12 noon each day, as part of the Tate Exchange on the 5th Floor of Switch House at Tate Modern, London.
+Project is a three year project running 2017 - 2019, as part of the Tate Exchange on the 5th Floor of Switch House at Tate Modern, London.

 Who Are We? is a free 6-day cross-platform event, designed to facilitate the co-creation, co-production, and exchange of knowledges among artists, academics, activists, and diverse publics around the multiple crises of identity and belonging in Europe and the UK.
 The week of activity has been specifically designed for Tate Exchange reflecting on identity, belonging, migration and citizenship through arts and audience participation.